AAkshayRajSingh/nthlevelfriend/README.md

 Connect the neo4j Driver with the python

-Now open the jupyter notebook and select a created nthlevelnodes file and execute cells
+Now open the jupyter notebook and select a created nthlevelnodes file (nthlevelnodes.ipynb) and execute cells

 ## Steps to execute